 “Christian formation is the lifelong process of growing in relationship with God, self, others, and all creation.
 In this process, we are transformed into the people God wants us to be.” ~ The Episcopal Church Office for Formation Ministries

 Ongoing growth is vital to our life in faith, and we offer a variety of ways to engage in this important work.
 Our regular in-person adult formation class, the Adult Forum, meets before church on Sunday mornings in the Parish Hall.
 All are welcome.
 Our topics vary widely, largely based on the interests of those who attend.
-Check out the Upcoming Events tab to see what Adult Forum is up to this week.

 In addition to Adult Forum, we offer seasonal resources for the whole parish, partner with local parishes for short courses, and are hoping to resume our occasional film and discussion series.
+We are also hoping to launch a Bible Study.

 We do not have an active children’s Sunday School at the moment, but we would be happy to form one or discuss ways to help the children in your life grow in their faith.
 Contact Rev. Catharine.